-Josei Jishin magazine conducted a survey among men aged 30 to 40 to evaluate the worst, most disappointing endings of manga published in Weekly Shonen Jump since 2014.
+Josei Jishin magazine conducted a survey among men aged 30 to 40 to evaluate the worst and most disappointing endings of manga published in Weekly Shonen Jump since 2014.

 - Kagurabachi: Manga has 600 thousand copies in circulation

 On August 19, the Weekly Shonen Jump YouTube channel announced the end of the Jujutsu Kaisen manga with only five chapters remaining.
-This announcement surprised many fans, as the series is one of the magazine's most successful, with more than 90 million copies sold worldwide.
+This announcement surprised many fans, as the series is one of the magazine's most successful, with over 90 million copies sold worldwide.

-Although on August 5th, Boku no Hero Academia also concluded its serialization, being another series that served as the magazine's flagship.
+Although on August 5th, My Hero Academia also concluded its serialization, being another series that served as the magazine's flagship.
 These endings join other notable ones, such as Demon Slayer: Kimetsu no Yaiba , which ended in May 2020.

-However, in the midst of this transition, Josei Jishin decided to investigate readers' opinions about manga endings.
-As such, the magazine interviewed men in their 30s and 40s, a demographic that has followed many of these series since the beginning.
-The question was simple but direct: “Which work do you think had a disappointing ending?”
+However, amid this transition, Josei Jishin decided to investigate readers' opinions on manga endings.
+So, the magazine interviewed men in their 30s and 40s, a demographic that has followed many of these series since their inception.
+The question was simple but straightforward: "Which work do you think had a disappointing ending?"

 9. Food Wars: Shokugeki no Soma